johnathanvman/F6/index.md

 							Entrys.push("I gulp down SUB's head and shoulders!
 The other girls look in horror as I keep swallowing until she's gone.
 I look at the remaining girl and lick my lips!
 They all look ready for a fight!")
 						}

 					if(s[5]=="Indoors" && map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){

 						if(unit(s[2]).Positive){
 							Entrys.push("As SUB scrubs the floor I get on all fours behind her and start licking her butt.
 She giggles and tells me I won't have room for dinner if I eat her.
 When I swallow down her rump she realizes shes really getting eaten!
 She frantically tries to pull herself as I keep swallowing her down.
 I start licking her breasts and she nervously tells me its impolite to play with my food.
 She grabs at the smooth floor as I gobble the rest of her down.")
 						}else if(unit(s[2]).Funny){
 							Entrys.push("I ask SUB if I can try using her paints.
 She's excited to see someone else interested in art and sets up a fresh canvas for me.
 I ask her to lay on the bed so I can draw her.
 She almost refuses but ultimately strikes a sexy pose on her bed.
 I paint for a half hour before showing her my work.
 Its a rough outline of her inside my belly.
 She looks worried and asks why I chose to draw her like that.
 I walk up slowly and grab her hands as she fumbles with her words.
 I gulp them down and lift her over my head, she slides in until her behind and legs are all thats left of her. she says she'll show me how to paint propery if I let her out.
 I let her slide the rest of the way down, and tell her I'm fine being a bad artist.")
 						}else if(unit(s[2]).Slutty){
 							Entrys.push("CSUB and I almost finish a bottle of wine and start making out.
 She struggles when I drunkenly try eating her.
 We both are too tipsy to keep our balance and we fall to the floor.
 As she crawls under the table I grab her legs and swallow them down.
 When shes half inside of me she asks for the rest of the wine as a last request.
 I sit up at the side of the table and she grabs the bottle from the edge where we left it.
 She chugs it all and I continue swallowing her down.
 She hands me the bottle as her arms are forces up and slides the rest of the way in.")
 						}else if(unit(s[2]).Hungry){
 							Entrys.push("I lift SUB onto the table and take two meaty handfulls of her large behind.
 She rests on her elbows and tells me to pound her.
 Instead I start licking her behind.
 She tells me theres still some pie left over if I'm still hungry.
 I tell her shes the only pie I want right now.
 She sighs as I eat her slowly to enjoy my tasty morsel.
 Her lifetime of munching out is rewarded by being the tastiest meal I've ever had!")
 						}else if(unit(s[2]).Negative){
 							Entrys.push("I give SUB a foot massage and lick her soles seductively.
 She sleepily tells me to to massage her legs next as she nods off.
 When she wakes up again, she realizes she's halfway swallowed.
 She struggles to escape for less than a minute before laying back down and soon starts snoring as I finish gobbling her down.
 I've never met someone so sleepy!")
 						}
 						Entrys.push("My stomach growls loudly.
 I ask SUB if theres any food left.
 She smiles nervously before trying to run away!
 I leap at her and grab her ankles as she's halfway out the door.
 She sighs and stops struggling as I start swallowing her feet.
 She doesn't say anything else as I continue swallowing and tasting her delicious body.
 She tucks her arms in as I get to her hips.
 When I reach her nipples I find them hard as rocks, she may not want to be eaten, but her body is getting into it!
 I tease her breasts with my tongue until I feel her small body shudder halfway inside me, the quietest moan escapes her lips, and I finish gulping her down.")
-					}
-					if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){
+					}else if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl" ){
 						Entrys.push("I call SUB a cute bunny snack.
 Her eyes grow wide, and she tries to make a run for it!
 I lunge at her and barely grip her legs.
 As she struggles, I shove her feet into my mouth and start swallowing.
 She stops squirming, and just looks back at me upset.
 I swallow her quickly, but try to be gentle.
 She tucks her arms into my maw and soon she's in my belly.")
 					}

 					Entrys.push("I ask SUB to close her eyes.
 She does so and puckers her lips for a kiss.
 Instead I gulp down her head and shoulders.
 She yelps in surprise at suddenly becoming food!
 She begs for me not to eat her while I swallow down the rest of her.","I gulp down SUB, I feel her struggle inside me until she passes out!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){